 Protecting Yourself with Insurance for Independent Consultants

 Insurance for independent consultants is a good place to start.
-A General Liability insurance policy will protect your independent consulting business against financial fallout stemming from bodily injury, property damage, and personal injury to others.
-This basic policy is an important protection to carry if you visit client’s homes or workplaces, or if they visit yours.
+General liability insurance will protect your independent consulting business against financial fallout stemming from third-party bodily injury, property damage, and advertising and personal injury to others.
+This basic coverage is an important protection to carry if you visit client’s homes or workplaces, or if they visit yours.
 Having coverage can mean the difference between paying for a liability lawsuit out of pocket vs. your insurance policy covering the fees associated with medical expenses and other costly setbacks.

 So, what types of independent consultants need insurance?
 Here are just five examples of many — if you don’t see your profession on this list, you should still look into getting a policy.
 Providers like Thimble offer flexible coverage by the hour, day, week, month, or year, depending on the nature of your work.